BUNPC/Homer3/.github/CONTRIBUTING.md

 Depending on the scale of the changes, it may be preferable to direct pull requests to a *feature branch*: this is a branch created to integrate related changes prior to merging them with the development code.
 This is especially useful when multiple developers are working on the same large feature, i.e. a new GUI panel being developed in `plotprobe-2`.
 [Creating a milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) related to a feature branch can help to facilitate discussion about collaborative development.

-## Submodules
+## Shared Libraries

-As of October 2021, code shared with other applications in the openfnirs ecosystem such as the [DataTree](https://github.com/BUNPC/DataTree) and [Utils](https://github.com/BUNPC/Utils) libraries are managed as [submodule repositories](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Submodules cannot be managed using GitHub desktop.

-Contributing to submodules is mostly equivalent to contributing to the Homer3 repository.
-Take care to ensure that submodules changes are compatible with Homer3 and AtlasViewer by avoiding changes to interfaces and names.

-If you have made combined changes to the submodule as well as Homer3, explicitly link the submodule PR to the related PR in the parent repository.
-The submodule PR must be accepted before the PR can be accepted in the parent repository.
+Homer3 and AtlasViewer contain shared code including the `Utils` and `DataTree' modules.
+To operate both apps from the same MATLAB instance simultaneously, `setpaths` populates the MATLAB path.
+To avoid clobbering functions or objects, we endeavor to keep the shared code similar.

+As of February 2022, Homer3 and AtlasViewer no longer use the Git submodule utility.
+The standalone repositoties still exist, but now Homer3 and AtlasViewer contain copies of the standalone repos.
+The file .gitmodules still exists to specify what code in Homer3 and AtlasViwer is shared libraries; that is, what code has a corresponding standalone repos as its source.
+The file .gitmodules is used by internal utilities that can be run to update Homer3 and AtlasViwer versions of the libraries and insure that they match the lastest standaone version.

+DataTree and Utils (as well as Homer3 and AtlasViewer) have version files in their respective root folders called Version.txt with a simple 3-number version strings.
+Whenever a change is made to either the standalone version or the non-standalone versions of the libraries, the version number should be manually bumped.
+Then using the `synSubmodules` tool, the standalone and non-standalone versions should be made to match eachother.
+Here's an example of how to use it:

+If making changes to `Homer3/DataTree` (as opposed to the standalone repo, DataTree)

+	-- Bump up the version number for `DataTree`.
+Version number is a simple string in `Homer3/DataTree/Version.txt` -- Commit changes to `Homer3/DataTree`.
+	-- `cd` to Homer3 root folder
+	-- Run `synSubmodules.m` with no arguments.
+This will clone the standalone libraries (specified in `Homer3/.gitmodules`) to a folder called `Homer3/submodules` and copy the changes from the `Homer3/DataTree` to `Homer3/submodules/DataTree` -- Commit changes to standalone version under `Homer3/submodules/DataTree` -- Push changes to Homer3 and `Homer3/submodules/DataTree`.

+If making change to standalone DataTree repository:

+	-- Bump up the version number in `Homer3/DataTree/Version.txt`.
+  -- Commit changes changes to DataTree.
+  Then, to update Homer3's (or AtlasViewer's) shared libaries
+	-- Clone Homer3, run `setpaths`
+	-- Run `syncSubmodules` in `/Homer3` with no arguments -- Make any supporting changes in non-shared portion of Homer3 associated with the library changes.
+	-- Commit changes to Homer3

 ## Development environment

 An [intallation of Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is required.

-[GitHub Desktop](https://desktop.github.com/), [Visual Studio Code](https://code.visualstudio.com/), and [TortoiseSVN](https://tortoisesvn.net/) are popular GUI applications for version control. **While these applications are very useful for visualizing changes to files and resolving merge conflicts, please note that these applications offer only modest support for git submodules.** The use of command line git for management of submodules is highly recommended; see the example below.
+[GitHub Desktop](https://desktop.github.com/), [Visual Studio Code](https://code.visualstudio.com/), and [TortoiseSVN](https://tortoisesvn.net/) are popular GUI applications for version control. **While these applications are very useful for visualizing changes to files and resolving merge conflicts, familiarity with the git CLI is strongly recommended.

 ### MATLAB Version